TSS/8: Authorship

 Roger Pyle and John Everett wrote the PDP-8 Disk Monitor System, and John Everett adapted PAL-III to make PAL-D for DMS.
 Bob Bowering, author of MACRO for the PDP-6 and PDP-10, wrote an expanded version, PAL-X, for TSS/8.

 Architecture

 This timesharing system is based on a protection architecture proposed by Adrian Van Der Goor, a grad student of Gordon Bell's at Carnegie-Mellon.
-It requires a minimum of 12K words of memory and a swapping device; on a 24K word machine, it can give good support for 17 users.
+It requires a minimum of 12K words of memory (8K for the operating system and 4K for the user swap area) and a swapping device; The standard swapping device, called a drum, was a disk drive with a head assigned to each track so there was no delay waiting for a read/write head to be repositioned on the drive.
+On a 24K word machine, it can give good support for its maximum of 16 users.

 Each user gets a virtual 4K PDP-8; many of the utilities users run on these virtual machines are modified versions of utilities from the Disk Monitor System or paper-tape environments.
 Internally, TSS/8 consists of RMON, the resident monitor, DMON, the disk monitor (file system), and KMON, the keyboard monitor (command shell).
 BASIC is well supported, while restricted (4K) versions of FORTRAN D and Algol are available.

 Like IBM's CALL/OS, it implements language variants: